JRehkemper.de

 If you are searching for a specific file you can search for it.

-restic -r /path/to/reop find myfile.txt
+restic -r /path/to/repo find myfile.txt

 profile picture of the author